SIE-Grupo1-2021/MunicipalitiesPoliticalBudgetCycles/Paper/4-Literature Review/Literature Review Outline.md

 4.1.1.
 Evidence suggests that fiscal surplus of local governments decreases in elections years, due to increase in spending and decrease in taxation.

 4.1.2.
-Contrary to the findings of Gonçalves L.,Veiga F. (2007) and Drazen A, Eslava M. (2010), they find that investments decline in election years.
+Contrary to the findings of Veiga and Veiga (2007) and Drazen A, Eslava M. (2010), they find that investments decline in election years.
 Which means that countries with similar economic developments, may show different results when measuring opportunistic cycles.

 4.1.2.1.
 Similar findings: Setiawan and Rizkiah (2017) there is a significant decrease on investments the year prior to elections but budget deficit increases in election years.
 (Data from Indonesia)